SouthernMethodistUniversity/SMU_SuperPOD_101/_episodes/03-Using JupterNotebook.md

 ![image](https://user-images.githubusercontent.com/43855029/189718392-0535d2a7-080c-4717-8f69-f25383263416.png)

-Copy the highlighted URLs to firefox, you will see Jupyter Notebook port forward to this:
+Copy the highlighted URLs to **Firefox**, you will see Jupyter Notebook port forward to this:

 ![image](https://user-images.githubusercontent.com/43855029/189718616-1e34e20e-9553-4b64-818c-fb8e998f62a5.png)